 - Residence Inn Foggy Bottom - 801 New Hampshire Avenue NW, Washington DC

-- The George Washington University Inn - 824 New Hampshire Avenue NW, Washington DC
+- ARC THE.
+HOTEL Washington D.C. - 824 New Hampshire Avenue NW, Washington DC

 - Melrose Georgetown Hotel - 2430 Pennsylvania Ave.
 NW, Washington DC